ArtPoon/slides/markdown/mimm4750g-discovery.md

 * Science Education Alliance - Phage Hunters Advancing Genomics and Evolutionary Science
 * A [two-semester course](https://seaphages.org/) run by the University of Pittsburgh and the Howard Hughes Medical Institute
+  * Taught at multiple universities, including [McGill](https://www.mcgill.ca/microimm/students/undergraduate-studies/courses/mimm-390)!
 * Students collect soil samples, filter and spread their sample on a plate with bacteria and look for plaques.
-* After sequencing and annotating the genome and obtaining electron microscopy, the student gets to name the new species.
+* After sequencing and annotating the genome and obtaining electron microscopy, the student gets to name the new virus*.

+<small><small>
-  * Names include BillDoor, PhatLouie, TinaFeyge, and GuyFagieri
+&ast; 28,256 names (as of March 23, 2025) including BillDoor, PhatLouie, TinaFeyge, and GuyFagieri (https://phagesdb.org/phages/)
+</small></small>

 ---